Emeraude/ECS/README.md

   std::cout << e->getComponent<CustomComponent>()->foo << std::endl; // getComponent() returns a pointer to the wanted component.

-  w.addEntity(e); // the entity will be added to the world. w.run(); // The world is now calling all your systems until you call the w.stop() method somewhere. return 0;
+  w.addEntity(e); // the entity will be added to the world.

+  w.setSleepDuration(std::chrono::milliseconds(50)); // A 50 milliseconds sleep will occur between each system update.
+Default value is 10ms w.run(); // The world is now calling all your systems until you call the w.stop() method somewhere. return 0;
 }